Advertisement

 1 / 8

-To set yourself up for week-long success, spend a few quality minutes over the weekend planning your meals and building a grocery list.
-For each meal, choose a lean protein source, like chicken breast, salmon, tofu or shrimp, and pair it with a vegetable and high-fiber starch, recommends Christine Patorniti, RD, CDCES, MBA, a registered dietitian, certified diabetes educator and owner of Nutrition Center of Colorado in Centennial, Colorado.
+To set yourself up for week-long success, spend a few minutes each weekend planning your meals and building a grocery list.
+For each meal you make, choose a lean protein source, like chicken breast, beans, salmon, tofu, or shrimp.
+Then pair it with a vegetable and high-fiber starch, recommends Christine Patorniti, RD, CDCES, MBA, a registered dietitian, certified diabetes educator, and owner of Nutrition Center of Colorado in Centennial, Colorado.

 Quinoa pilaf with chicken and vegetables